voi-api/voi-api.github.io/maas-pro.md

 - The photo must be a JPEG image.
 - The photo must be taken in `portrait` mode only!
 - The photo must only use the regular lens (not the wide angle lens).
+- The photo must be in raw format (not base64 encoded).
 - The HTTP requests must use the PUT verb.
 - The request must specify the content-type header as `image/jpeg`.